-Batels are issued at the beginning of each term by the Finance Bursary.
-They consist of Fees and Charges and must be paid by the due date.
+Batels are issued at the beginning of each term and at the end of Trinity Term by the Finance Bursary.
+They consist of fees and charges and must be paid by the due date.

 Payment should be made at or sent to the Finance Bursary.
 Payment by bank transfer is the preferred option.
 Bank Transfer details are as follows: